quillahava/komikku/CONTRIBUTING.md

 Then, open __GNOME Builder__, click the **Clone...** button and paste the repository url.

-By default, GNOME Builder should select the `info.febvre.KomikkuDevel.json` manifest, which is the manifest used for building the Gitlab CI pipeline version.
+By default, GNOME Builder should select the `info.febvre.KomikkuDevel.json` manifest.

 ### Building from source